Factbox: Main parties in Bulgaria's election

 Following is a list of Bulgaria’s main parties.

-The center-right party was in power until February 2013, when it collapsed amid mass protests over high electricity bills and low living standards.
+The center party was in power until February 2013, when it collapsed amid mass protests over high electricity bills and low living standards.

 Led by Boiko Borisov, a former prime minister and one time professional bodyguard, the party will propose legal changes to safeguard the independence of the energy regulator.
 That would ensure that prices would not be kept artificially low due to political pressure.